TUDelft-IN4303-2017/TUDelft-IN4303-2017.github.io/assignments/ms2/lab4.md

 ]] resolve #2 to #1
 ```

+After copying this into an SPT file Spoofax will add the error *"Reference resolution failed"* and *"No constraint generation rule for ..."*.
+This is expected, since your project is missing an implementation for reference resolution (this is part of the next lab).

 You can use _fixtures_ to avoid repeating parts in similar test cases.
 See the [SPT documentation](http://metaborg.org/en/latest/source/langdev/meta/lang/spt.html#test-fixtures) for details.

 You should come up with test cases for the resolution of class names, field names, parameter names, and variable names.